State pot rollouts lag amid court challenges, legislative wrangling after voters backed legalization in 2020

 STUDY: ADOLESCENTS MORE LIKELY TO BECOME ADDICTS AFTER TRYING MARIJUANA OR MISUSING PRESCRIPTION DRUGS

-The pushback is most prominent in South Dakota and Mississippi, where opponents have filed legal challenges saying the ballot initiatives were not done consistently with the states' constitutions.
+The pushback is most prominent in South Dakota and Mississippi, where opponents have filed legal challenges saying the ballot initiatives were not done consistent with the states' constitutions.

 In South Dakota, two law enforcement officers sued Secretary of State Steve Barnett to block the implementation of the state's recreational marijuana program, claiming that the ballot measure violated a rule that such efforts can only touch on a single subject.

-A lower-court judge ruled in favor of the challenge, saying that the amendment "is a revision as it has far-reaching effects on the basic nature of South Dakota’s governmental system."
+A lower-court judge ruled in favor of the challenge, saying that the amendment "has far-reaching effects on the basic nature of South Dakota’s governmental system."

 "Today’s decision protects and safeguards our Constitution," South Dakota Gov. Kristi Noem said in a statement after the lower court's decision.
 "I’m confident that South Dakota Supreme Court, if asked to weigh in as well, will come to the same conclusion."